OREGON OLCC PERMIT

 Multiple, repeated violations can result in you getting your OLCC Permit revoked and your employer getting his or her liquor license revoked.

 Yes.
 Persons with disabilities are allowed to purchase, possess, and consume alcohol under the same conditions as anyone else.
-The person must be 21 or over and not showing signs of intoxication.
+The person must be 21 or over and not show signs of intoxication.

 Certain disabilities can affect a person's speech or motor skills.
 This can cause a disabled person to exhibit behavior that is similar to that of an intoxicated person.
 Consequently, you should get to know your customers to make sure that any refusal of alcohol service is based on their state of sobriety, not a disability.